+In this sixth annual report of the Progressive Osseous Heteroplasia (POH) Collaborative Research Project, we describe the progress of our program over the past year.
 POH was recognized as a clinically distinct disorder in 1994.
-The following year, in October 1995, Drs.
-Frederick S. Kaplan, Eileen M. Shore, and Michael A. Zasloff of the University of Pennsylvania School of Medicine established the POH Collaborative Research Project with the support of the Progressive Osseous Heteroplasia Association (POHA).
+The following year, in October 1995, the POH Collaborative Research was established at the University of Pennsylvania School of Medicine with the support of the Progressive Osseous Heteroplasia Association (POHA).
 This effort arose out of a mutual desire to identify the cause and to find a cure for POH.

 The POH Collaborative Research Group is an international team of physicians and scientists who collaborate on clinical and basic research on POH.
 The international working group is dedicated to finding the cause and to establishing a cure for POH.
 In 1996, the group was awarded a research grant from the Progressive Osseous Heteroplasia Association (POHA) to study the molecular basis of POH.
-In this report, we describe the significant advances of our program over the past five years.
+During the past year, the POH research program has continued to be supported through the POHA.
+In addition, research funds to study the genetics of POH were provided by the National Institutes of Health (NIH).
+In January 2002, a Focused Giving Award from Johnson & Johnson was awarded (Principle Investigator: Eileen Shore; co-PI: Frederick Kaplan) to study the role of the GNAS1 gene in inducing bone cell differentiation.